Reflection

 brain

-Meltdown — fuses blow.
-It looks like an explosion, but only inside you – no one outside sees it because you're masking.
-Inside, there are thought loops that can't be stopped, and I discuss how a hairdryer engine works, how many layers asphalt has, in what order German chancellors were, and when facts run out, I give you an analysis of human behavior with no answers left.
+Meltdown — the fuses blow.
+It looks like an explosion, but only inside you — no one outside sees it because you're masking.
+Inside, the thought loops won't stop: how a hairdryer motor works, how many layers asphalt has, in what order German chancellors came, and when facts run out, an analysis of human behavior with no answers left.
 The system overheats and crashes.
-When you share your thoughts with others, you often hear comments like, 'You're overreacting, dramatizing,' and you...
+When you share your thoughts with others, you often hear comments like, 'You're overreacting, you're dramatizing,' and you...

 me